justinethier/husk-scheme/docs/Continuations.markdown

         Continuation cEnv  _ _ _ _ -> continueEval cEnv cont result
         _ -> return result

+The same code is also used to apply primitive IO functions.

-This case is a bit more interesting; here we execute a Scheme function:
+The following case is a bit more interesting; here we execute a Scheme function:

     apply cont (Func aparams avarargs abody aclosure) args = if num aparams /= num args && avarargs == Nothing